MislavMandaric/vaillant-netatmo-api/README.md

 Python 3 library for managing Vaillant thermostats using the Netatmo API.
 It provides one-to-one mapping with Vaillant's Netatmo API and offeres similar functionality as the official Vaillant vSMART/eRELAX app.

+> NOTE: This library is still in a prerelease status and will be until v1.0.0.
+There might be breaking changes to the public API in any of the v0.x.y versions.

 ## Installation

 Library can be simply installed using pip.